rjacobsneal/stick-figure-polishes-a-trophy/previz/README.txt

 HOW TO RUN:
 -----------
 Make the previz executable with a standard "make" call
-    "./previz" will begin to render all 300 frames "./previz 1" will render a single representative frame (frame 52)
+    "./previz" will begin to render all 300 frames, can be made into .mov by running ./movieMaker in frames directory "./previz 1" will render a single representative frame (frame 52) into the frames directory